zewa666/vlib/README.md

 as they'd need client side processing.
 As such the frontend needs to rebuild the page immediatelly to attach all those handlers.
 In order to distinguish the intial prerender the sent initial state will contain a prop `isPrerendered` set to `true`.
-After setting up the store and performing the first render, the app should dispatch a new action `ActionCreatorPrerenderDone` exported by the VLib library and toggle `isPrerendered` to `false`.
+After setting up the store and performing the first render, the app should dispatch a new action `prerenderingDone` exported by the VLib library and toggle `isPrerendered` to `false`.

 This way, inspecting the state history, one now can clearly differentiate the `@@INIT` and `prerendering done` state updates.